golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 This section articulates policies on:

-* **Excused absences** (about which you communicated responsibly)
+* **Excused absences** (about which you have communicated responsibly)
-* **Ghosting** ("No-Call, No-Show" absences)
+* ***Ghosting*** ("No-Call, No-Show" absences)
 * **Partial attendance** (tardiness, mental absence)
 * **Malingering** on critique days (avoidant behavior)

 ### Excused Absences

-An *excused* absence is one about which you have communicated with me in a timely and professional manner.
+An *excused* absence is one about which you have communicated with me in a timely, professional, and responsible manner.

 * **Communication is paramount**.
 Attendance is important, but if you're running late or need to miss class — which can happen, within reason — you are expected to be responsible about communicating with me.
 If you’re ill, or if you know you will have a planned absence, please let me know by Discord or email before the beginning of that class session.
 I can be very understanding and accommodating about planned and necessary absences, family circumstances, and/or medical issues when you inform me in a timely and professional manner.
 * **This policy on excused absences shall not be abused**.
-Special accommodations will be necessary if you need to miss more than a few sessions.
-Not every circumstance can be accommodated; I reserve the right to issue a low or failing grade if you miss an unreasonably large number of sessions (i.e. 8 or more) in whole or in part.
+Even if your absences are "excused", special accommodations will become necessary if you need to miss more than a few sessions.
+Not every circumstance can be accommodated, not all excuses are equal, and some class sessions are more important than others (e.g. critiques); I reserve the right to lower your grade if you miss four or more sessions, in whole or in part, without such an accommodation.
+If you have chronic medical issues that impact your attendance, please speak to the [Office of Disability Resources](https://www.cmu.edu/disability-resources/) as soon as possible and then make an appointment with me to discuss any accommodation requests.
 * **Missed information is your problem**.
 You are responsible for any information you have missed as a result of absence.
 Per CMU policy, "faculty are not obligated to re-teach material due to a student missing class."
 Organize with your classmates to get class information and material that you have missed.

 Please evaluate your own health status regularly and refrain from attending class if you feel even slightly ill.
 In the event of illness, please do not come to class or to campus!
 Instead, seek appropriate medical attention, and notify me about your absence as soon as possible, so that accommodations can be made.

 ### *Ghosting* (No-Call, No-Show Absences)

-If I, the professor, am unable to come to class, I will send a message so that students can plan accordingly.
-I expect the exact same courtesy from you.
+If I, the professor, am unable to come to class, I will send a message so that you can plan accordingly.

 Failing to communicate responsibly about your absences — in other words, *ghosting*, or "[No-Call, No-Show](https://en.wikipedia.org/wiki/No_call,_no_show)" events — is problematic and disrespectful to the classroom community, and is not acceptable in this course.
 Allowing the grace of one emergency for everyone, the following policy applies:

 * Ghost 1 session: no impact on your grade.
 * Ghost 2 sessions: lose a letter grade (A→B).